koolnewspaper/.github/profile/README.md

-# Kool Knewspaper / Knowledge Klan / Klub
+# Kool Knewspaper / Knowledge Klan / Klub, creater of KLANKER KRONIKL

 By the way, AGUAGWGAGWGA don't edit anything except the data once i tell u how to do it